ananyan/ananyan.github.io/_projects/2018-08_project.md

 - As an individual operation

 ## <u>Outcomes</u>
-The final prototype was an applicator that could allow a single person to apply the Solar Skin to the solar panel, bubble-free, in about 30 seconds.
-This was more than 10 times shorter than the previous method.
-In addition, it was adjustable to the frame and did not require water while still being accurate in alignment.
+The final prototype was an applicator that could allow a single person to apply the Solar Skin to the solar panel, bubble-free, in about 30 seconds, achieving the following improvements:

+1) Application time 10 times shorter than the previous application method

+2) Adjustable to different solar panel frame sizes

+3) Does not require water for application, while still being accurate in alignment

 A demo is in the video below:
 <div align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/HJIptpXXuyg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>